The Glen Burnie Gophers are now at 15 wins this season and each has come with its very own heroes.

 Willis came on in the sixth with a runner on first.
 She struck out two and then got a nice play from shortstop Stephanie Stoll, who replaced Willis when she went to the mound.
 Stoll back-handed a Kristin Duvall grounder deep in the hole and got the throw to first just in time to end the inning.

-Seton Keough conceded its final three outs of Wednesday's Interscholastic Athletic Association of Maryland A Conference Tournament semifinal against Spalding.
+Spalding 5, eton Keough 0: The Gators conceded their final three outs of Wednesday's Interscholastic Athletic Association of Maryland A Conference Tournament semifinal against Spalding, thus awarding the top-ranked Cavaliers the victory in a game called after six innings due to lightning and rain at Randazzo Park.